-The goal of a compensation plan is to create an incentive, which maximizes a return on investment for both the company and the sales rep resulting in optimal sales goal attainment, retained customers and intact margins.
+The goal of a compensation plan is to create an incentive, which maximizes a return on investment for both the company and the sales rep. Optimally, the this should result in sales goal attainment, retained customers, and intact margins.

 - The company must make money first (just don’t preach it to your reps since they’re in it for themselves)

 - The company must achieve a predetermined ROI for each sales rep (ie. 7x salary, 10x income, etc.)